Expeditionary Transfer Dock: Commissioning

 In January 2020, the Navy announced that it will commission all ESBs as warships, meaning they will carry the prefix USS, following the 2017 commissioning of Lewis B. Puller.
 As a result, they will be crewed by a mix of Navy sailors and civilian mariners from Military Sealift Command.
 Navy spokesman Lieutenant Tim Pietrack told USNI News: "This re-designation provides combatant commanders greater operational flexibility to employ this platform in accordance with the laws of armed conflict.
 The Secretary of the Navy approved the commissioning of all ESBs following feedback from the employment of ESB-3 and expected employment of subsequent ships of the class.
 Prior to commissioning, the ESB class was limited to defensive actions during times governed by the laws of armed conflict.
 Post-commissioning, these ships have greater mission flexibility throughout the [range of military operations].

 Proposed ESD retirement

-In mid-2022, the Marine Corps announced its intention to retire the two ESD ships.
-Although they were cheap to buy compared to amphibious assault ships and demonstrated seabasing concepts, they were limited to connecting with sealift vessels at wave heights below three feet, and payload, fuel capacity and accommodation space were reduced to cut costs.
+In mid-2022, the Marine Corps announced its intent to retire the two ESD ships.
+Although they were cheap to buy compared to amphibious assault ships and demonstrated seabasing concepts, they are limited to connecting with sealift vessels at wave heights below three feet, and payload, fuel capacity and accommodation space were reduced to cut costs.
 This led to the decision to retire the ships to prioritize other vessels, such as the more successful ESBs.
-The proposed retirement of the two ships was rejected by Congress in December of 2022.
+The proposed retirement of the two ESDs was rejected by Congress in December 2022.